mmtk/mmtk-core/README.md

 ## Supported Rust versions

+MMTk uses a pinned Rust version in the repository (recorded in the `rust-toolchain` file).
-The MMTk team does most of the development and experiment work on a specific Rust version recorded in the `rust-toolchain` file.
-We update it between releases of mmtk-core to keep it close to the latest Rust stable release.
+We run our tests and benchmarks using the pinned Rust version.
+We recommend using the pinned Rust version for development.
+We update the pinned Rust version between releases of mmtk-core to keep it close to the latest Rust stable release.
 The release cycle of mmtk-core is six weeks, roughly the same as Rust itself.

-We also run CI tests against the latest stable Rust version for each pull request.
-If it fails, we will not bump the version in `rust-toolchain` until we fix the issues.

 Our minimum support Rust version (MSRV) policy is "N-1".
 That means we also ensure mmtk-core works properly with the Rust toolchain that is one minor version before the version specified in